oknk/seaquence/guide.md

   4. Triangle (Yellow)
   5. Noise (Pink)

-### B. ADSR AMPLITUDE ENVELOPE
+### B ADSR AMPLITUDE ENVELOPE
 These handles affect the amplitude over time of each tone played in the sequencer.
 From left to right, the handles are ATTACK, DECAY, SUSTAIN, and RELEASE.
 You can also drag on the paths of the envelope to adjust the curves.

-### C. NOTE LENGTH
+### C NOTE LENGTH
 The long slider underneath the ADSR controls how long each note is held down, as if it were a key on a piano.
 The more this slider is to the right, the longer the note holds.
-If it's set all the way to the right, the seaquencer will be set to "hold", and never trigger the release of the ADSR.
+If it's set all the way to the right, the seaquencer will be set to "hold", and never triggering the release phase of the ADSR envelope.

-### D. FILTER ATTACK ENVELOPE
+### D FILTER ATTACK ENVELOPE
 The filter attack time and cutoff.
 This is an X/Y handle, left to right controls the attack envelope time, and up and down controls the starting cutoff frequency of the envelope.
 Just like the ADSR, you can drag on the path to adjust the curve.

-### E. FILTER
+### E FILTER
-The second handle of the filter is also an X/Y control, left to right is resonance, or "Q", and up and down is the cutoff frequency,
+The second handle of the filter an X/Y handle.
+Left to right is resonance, or "Q", and up and down is the cutoff frequency,

-### F. FILTER MODE
+### F FILTER MODE
-Drag in this control to morph between four filter modes.
+Drag in this X/Y handle to morph between four filter modes in the four corners.
+The center is no filtering (flat).

   - Top Left: High Pass
   - Top Right: Notch (Band Reject)
   - Bottom Right: Low Pass
   - Bottom Left: Band Pass

+<br /><br/>

 <a name="globals"></a>